authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 Mark Verifying Authority (MVA)
 -------------

-An entity of organization that can provide evidence of verification of indicators asserted by a Domain Owner to Verifying Protocol Clients.
+An entity or organization that can provide evidence of verification of indicators asserted by a Domain Owner to Verifying Protocol Clients.
 The MVA may choose to uphold and confirm the meeting of certain indicator standards (ie. size, trademark, content, etc).

 Verified Mark Certificate (VMC)
 -------------